What to Eat in Sicily: 21 Must Try Foods

 We always managed to find something on menus, though, often involving melanzana (aubergine/eggplant).
 Vegans will have to ask for the pasta dishes without cheese.

-At the bottom of the post, you’ll find our Sicily restaurant recommendations.
+At the bottom of the post, you’ll find our Sicily restaurant recommendations and a handy map with everywhere mentioned.

 Contents